Bandula Wijay

-Bandula Wijay (born, 1946 in Galle, Sri Lanka) is an American inventor, businessman, and diplomat.
-He also serves as a Professor of Clinical Medicine at the Kotelawala Defense University and he is appointed as an Ambassador for Science Technology and Innovation for Sri Lanka.
-In addition, Wijay is the current President of LeoMed LLC, a medical device company.
+Bandula Wijerathne (born 1946 in Galle, Sri Lanka) is a Sri Lankan inventor, businessman, and diplomat who lives in the USA.
+He also serves as a professor of clinical medicine at the Kotelawala Defense University and he is appointed as an Ambassador for Science Technology and Innovation for Sri Lanka.
+In addition, Wijay is the current president of LeoMed LLC, a medical device company.
 Wijay is an expert in innovative cardiovascular.